Factbox: U.S. Middle East peace plan prompts some praise, much Arab anger

 “Trump’s deal is blatant U.S. aggression on Palestine and the nation, and it is a deal funded by Saudi (Arabia) and the UAE (United Arab Emirates) to cement Israeli occupation.”

-“We will not allow the government of Israel to recognise a Palestinian state in any eventuality”.
+“We will not allow the government of Israel to recognise a Palestinian state in any eventuality.”

 “This is clearly a serious proposal, reflecting extensive time and effort...
 We encourage them (the Israeli and Palestinian leaders) to give these plans genuine and fair consideration, and explore whether they might prove a first step on the road back to negotiations.”